 Maintaining and cleaning your keyboard is also necessary if you want to maximize its life and keep it in good shape, you may be interested in reading this article from Logitech where the author shared four quick tips to keep your device clean.

 If you’ve decided to purchase an external keyboard, also consider adding these two items to your shopping cart:

 - ColorCoral Keyboard Cleaner Universal Cleaning Gel – helps remove dust, hair, and crumbs from the surface of a keyboard.

-- MECO Rechargeable Mini Vacuum – helps clear off dirt from inside the keyboard.
+- MECO Rechargeable Mini Vacuum – helps clear off the dirt from inside the keyboard.